 What Finish Is Best for Trims, Doors, and Skirting Boards?

-For trims, doors, architraves, and skirting boards, semi-gloss or gloss is usually the most practical option.
+For trims, doors, architraves, and skirting boards, semi-gloss or gloss is usually the most practical option — these surfaces take more knocks, fingerprints, and cleaning than standard walls.
 These surfaces take more knocks, fingerprints, and cleaning than standard walls.
 A harder, smoother finish is generally easier to maintain and gives more definition to the trim line.
+For a deeper look at enamel options for doors and trim, see our door painting Melbourne guide.

 Common Mistakes When Choosing Paint Finishes